-You go from design to code components without ever leaving Sketch
+You go from design to React prototypes without ever leaving Sketch

-Design and style your own components like text, buttons, form fields, navigation
+Design and style your own prototype React components like text, buttons, form fields, navigation

 React Vanilla or our version?
 The choice is yours…